 This is one of the main reasons people volunteer with ILP in the first place — the chance to live abroad and travel!
 Here's how vacations work with ILP if you have questions on that.
 And while we love, love, love vacations, it's where most of your budget goes.

 Be prepared to buy train, airplane, and bus tickets as well as hotels/hostels and food while you are traveling on vacation.
 You'll also need money for museums and cable car rides up to the top of the mountain.
 You and your ILP group will get to make all of your travel decisions, so you can make it as affordable or expensive as you want.
 Another to know?
-Meals aren't included when you're on vacation, so you need money for that... but it's such a fun part of your vacation to try different foods, treats, and desserts!
+Meals aren't included when you're on vacation, so you need money for that ... but it's such a fun part of your vacation to try different foods, treats, and desserts!

-As a heads up, things in Europe tend to be more similar to prices in America, so if you are looking to not spend as much on vacation (or on things during your semester), you might want to try volunteering in Mexico or Asia.
+As a heads up, things in Europe tend to be more similar to prices in America, so if you are looking to not spend as much on vacation (or on things during your semester), you might want to try volunteering in Mexico, Central America, or Asia.

 This may be a big portion of your budget ... or maybe not.
 Of course, if you don't have much spending money, you may opt to only bring home a couple of souvenirs (like the souvenirs you can't miss out on in Eastern Europe) How much you spend in this category really is up to you.

 All volunteers get three meals a day as a part of the program, but things like snacks, eating out at restaurants and food on vacations are on you.
 Volunteers love testing out the local cuisine during the semester, so plan on some extra cash for cool waffle ice creams, street tacos and churros, and stuffed pretzels.
 Yum.